Santa Tecla, El Salvador: Los Chorros

-Just 5.7 kilometers west of Santa Tecla, lies a natural oasis, a tourist icon visited by many national and international tourists.
-Made up of 12 acres of land; four of them are entitled for public use, the other acres are part of a nature preservation area.
+Just 5.7 kilometers west of Santa Tecla lies a natural oasis, a tourist icon visited by many national and international tourists.
+It is made up of 12 acres of land: four of them are entitled for public use, the other acres are part of a nature preservation area.
 This park has a large number of water springs coming down from San Salvador volcano.
 There are four pools: one for children, one with slides and the other two designed to integrate them with the natural uniqueness of the location.
 This tourist center opened in 1952, thanks to the vision of Salvadoran poet Raul Contreras, who wanted his remains buried at the park.
-The land where the park is located belonged to the Soundy family who sold the property to the Salvadoran Institute of Tourism in 1956.
-This park has held important international events, including Miss Universe in 1975, due to the impressive landscape.
+The land where the park is located belonged to the Soundy family, who sold the property to the Salvadoran Institute of Tourism in 1956.
+This park has held important international events, including the Miss Universe pageant in 1975, due to the impressive landscape.
 In 2001 the facilities were severely damaged by the earthquakes.
 But its reconstruction was done shortly after the natural disaster.
 In this park you will find children's play areas, an amphitheater for educational and cultural events, picnic areas, a footbridge, access ramps for people with disabilities and trails into the forest.

 Boqueron (San Salvador) Volcano

-Located on top of San Salvador volcano at 1,800 m and just 13.6 kilometers from Downtown Santa Tecla, this park main attraction is a large crater 5 kilometers in diameter and 558 meters deep.
-El Boquerón enjoys a cool climate year round.
-The park offers many walking trails through pine trees and other plants cultivated in this site.
-Among the plant species identified are ornamentals such as “cartuchos”, hydrangeas, begonias and wild “sultanas”.
+Located on top of San Salvador Volcano at 1,800 m and just 13.6 kilometers from Downtown Santa Tecla, this park's main attraction is a large crater 5 kilometers in diameter and 558 meters deep.
+El Boquerón enjoys a cool climate year-round.
+The park offers many walking trails through pine trees and other plants cultivated at the site.
+Among the plant species identified are ornamentals such as "cartuchos", hydrangeas, begonias and wild "sultanas".
 There is wildlife such as armadillos, raccoons, deer, and foxes, among others.
-You can request the company of guides, such as the Tourism Police (POLITUR) if you are brave and fit enough to hike down to “El Boqueroncito” inside the large crater.
-From there you can see the “Picacho” the highest point of the volcano, which an excellent place for mountain is biking.
-Worth noting that El Boquerón last eruption took place in 1917 causing extensive damage to San Salvador and other towns as Nejapa, Quezaltepeque where large amounts of lava can still be seen at the site known as El Playón, outside the city.
-Recently the road to the Volcano has been developed in an effort to expand tourism in the surrounding city areas.
+Guide companies such as the Tourism Police (POLITUR) offer guided hikes down to "El Boqueroncito" inside the large crater, with views of the "Picacho", the highest point of the volcano, which is an excellent place for mountain biking.
+El Boquerón's last eruption took place in 1917, causing extensive damage to San Salvador and other towns such as Nejapa and Quezaltepeque, where large amounts of lava can still be seen at El Playón, outside the city.
+Recently the road to the Volcano has been developed in an effort to expand tourism in the surrounding areas.
 Several restaurants, coffee shops and other recreational activities have opened in recent years.